-King Harald III of Norway founded Oslo around 1048.
-After the city was destroyed by a fire in 1624, The Danish-Norwegian king Christian IV rebuilt the city as Christiania (briefly also spelt Kristiania).
+Oslo is the biggest city in Norway and has been the Norwegian capital for 700 years.
+King Harald III of Norway founded the city around 1048.
+After it was destroyed by a fire in 1624, the Danish-Norwegian king Christian IV rebuilt the city as Christiania (briefly also spelt Kristiania).
 In 1925, the original name Oslo was restored by law, a decision that caused much debate at the time.
-Even now, there is much debate as to the meaning of the name “Oslo”.
+Even now, there is much disagreement as to the meaning of the name “Oslo”.

-In 2012, the population was estimated to be growing at a rate of just under 2 per cent annually.
-A large portion of this growth stems from immigration, which in turn, is changing Oslo into an increasingly cosmopolitan city.
-The immigrant and expat share of the population in the city now counts more than 25 percent.
+For several years Oslo's population of around 650,000 has been growing at an annual rate of around two percent.
+A large portion of this growth stems from immigration, which in turn, is changing it into an increasingly cosmopolitan city.
+The immigrant and expat share of the population in the city now stands at more than 25 percent.

 The largest groups of immigrants are Pakistanis, Chileans, Somalis and Swedes, while large numbers of British and American expats work here, primarily in the oil, gas and shipping industries.